extract

 Consider preparing the active site model manually.

-Use --modified-residue to register non-standard residue names as amino acids so that backbone truncation and charge assignment are applied automatically.
-This is useful for modified amino acid residues that have non-standard three-letter codes (e.g., phosphoserine, methylated residues, D-amino acids with unusual names, or MCPB-renamed metal-coordinating residues).
+Use --modified-residue to register non-standard residue names as amino acids so backbone truncation and charge assignment apply automatically — useful for phosphoserine, methylated residues, D-amino acids with unusual names, and MCPB-renamed metal-coordinating residues:

 # Treat HD1, HD2, HD3 as amino acids (charge defaults to 0)